-Obtain the skills needed to maximizes health, well-being and quality of life for all people, populations, and communities by facilitating participation in everyday living.
+Obtain the skills needed to maximize health, well-being and quality of life for all people, populations, and communities by facilitating participation in everyday living.

 Our five-year program in occupational therapy leads to a bachelor’s degree in occupational science and a master’s degree in occupational therapy.
 This program is flexible enough to meet your individual needs and interests while ensuring that you are prepared to pass the national certification exam and state licensure requirements to enter the profession.

-accreditation standards provide the basis for our program
+The ACOTE accreditation standards provide the basis for our program competencies.

 ACOTE can be reached at: